How does this medication work? What will it do for me?

 Corneal perforation: Rarely, erlotinib has been linked to corneal perforation, a severe injury to the part of the eye that focuses light into the eye.
 If you experience persistent eye pain or changes in vision, contact your doctor as soon as possible.

 Dehydration: Severe dehydration can occur with the use of erlotinib.
 This may be due to severe or persistent diarrhea, vomiting, or decreased fluid intake.
-Dehydration can lead to kidney failure, if it is severe enough.
-During treatment with erlotinib, your may be encouraged to drink extra water.
+Dehydration can lead to low potassium levels in the blood and kidney failure, if it is severe enough.
+During treatment with erlotinib, you may be encouraged to drink extra water.
 Your doctor will do blood tests to check the function of your kidneys.

 Gastrointestinal perforation and bleeding: Erlotinib can cause a number of problems in the digestive system.
 Gastrointestinal perforation is a serious and sometimes fatal condition in which a hole develops somewhere along the digestive system, resulting in inflammation of the abdomen.
 If you experience fever or chills with severe abdominal pain, nausea or vomiting, seek immediate medical attention.